PhilT/machines/README.markdown

   * Nginx 8
   * RVM (latest)
   * Passenger 3
+  * Ruby 1.9.2
   * Ruby on Rails 3
   * MySQL 5
   * Planned
-    * Monit, Munin, Sphinx, logrotate, Mail
+    * Apache, Monit, Munin, Sphinx, logrotate, Mail
 * Easily override defaults with configuration options and custom ruby
+* Nice dev extras such as Firefox and Chrome packages making it easier to keep up-to-date with the latest version

 I believe that development, staging, and production environments should match if not be as close as possible.
 I develop on Ubuntu Linux and so it felt natural to have Ubuntu as my server environment.
 I spent many years